 - Leaders can wear a badge tab to display their metal badges with a coloured stripe to show which section they work with.

-- There is a plain badge tab for appointment holders who do not work with a specific section.
+- There is a plain badge tab for volunteers who don'twork with a specific section.

-- Unit Helpers can choose to wear a red badge tab.
+- Unit helpers can choose to wear a raspberry badge tab

-All adults should wear badge tabs with the Girlguiding logo rather than older versions.
+All adults should wear badge tabs with the Girlguiding logo on.

-Members should make sure that their badge tab looks presentable.
+Make sure your badge tab looks presentable.
 The tab can generally fit around five badges depending on their size.
-Only official Girlguiding badges should be worn on the badge tab including badges for qualifications and awards, long service badges and role specific badges.
+Only official Girlguiding badges should be worn on the badge tab, including badges for qualifications and awards, long service badges and role specific badges.